TenghanZhong/GPU-NN-Option-Calibration/README.md

 * **Maturity pooling:** Current calibration pools all expiries.
   → **TODO:** bucket by maturity and calibrate slices independently.
 * **Data quality:** Snapshot quotes contain arbitrage violations & thin volume.
+Do not filter the data using rough arbitrage checking method of put-call parity.
-  → Clean or weight data before fitting.
+  → Clean data using restrictions or weight data before fitting.

 ---